redBorder/redborder-documentation/docs/proxy/platform_configurations/ch1_proxy_installation.md

-# Installation of Proxy with RedBorder Live Registration
+# Installation of Proxy with Redborder Live Registration

 ## Requirements

-The RedBorder client proxy is software that has minimum requirements to function correctly.
+The Redborder client proxy is software that has minimum requirements to function correctly.
 The essential minimum elements required for installation, as well as those recommended for adequate performance, are shown in the following table:

 **Installation Requirements**
 === "Minimum"